 More Wine Fridge Features to Look For

-Besides the characteristics we’ve already discussed, there are more features that might be important for you:
+Besides the characteristics we’ve already discussed, more features might be important for you:

 - If you have children, you might need a wine fridge with a lock.